zeekay/polar/README.md

 Create a Polar account and get the following credentials:

-- **Access Token**
+- **Organization Token**
-  - Go to your Polar account settings and generate a new access token.
+  - Go to your Polar organization settings and generate a new access token.
-- **Organization ID**
-  - This is the ID of your organization in Polar, also located in settings.
 - **Webhook Secret**
   - Go to your Polar account settings and generate a new webhook secret.
   - You'll need your webhook url, which will be your Convex deployment's HTTP